How to clean Blue air purifier in Just 2 Minutes?

 steps to clean blue air purifier filter

-Remember, you can only clean the pre-filter, not the HEPA-Filter.
-You must replace the HEPA (main) filter if it’s dirty or damaged.
+You can only clean the pre-filter, not the HEPA filter.

 However, here’s how to clean the pre-filter: